 Day 1, PM:

 Day 3, AM:

 Day 3, PM:

-Classroom lectures, classroom and group demonstrations and exercises and a group case study.
+Classroom lectures, exercises and a group case study.

-Course material: lecture notes, book Heat Transfer Theory applied to Electronics Cooling by Lasance & Luiten.
+Course material: lecture notes, booklet Heat Transfer Theory applied to Electronics Cooling by Lasance & Luiten.

 'Most important items I’ve learned: basics about heat transfer, hand calculations, thermal design walkthrough.'